apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import ApiVideoClient

-let liveStreamCreationPayload = live-stream-creation-payload(name: "name_example", record: true, _public: false, playerId: "playerId_example") // LiveStreamCreationPayload |
+let liveStreamId = "liveStreamId_example" // String | The unique ID for the live stream that you want to remove.

-// Create live stream LiveStreamsAPI.create(liveStreamCreationPayload: liveStreamCreationPayload) { (response, error) in
+// Delete a live stream LiveStreamsAPI.delete(liveStreamId: liveStreamId) { (response, error) in
     guard error == nil else {
         print(error)
         return